jangidvipul/Java-mini-project/README.md

 The BankAccount class keeps its variables private and provides public methods to access and modify them, demonstrating encapsulation.

+6. Mini Statement:

+   Displays a list of recent transactions

 //////////////////////////////////////////

-Enhanced Features (Optional):
+Enhanced Features (can be implemented):
 To make it more robust and feature-rich, consider adding the following enhancements:

 1. Interest Calculation:

 Add functionality to calculate interest on the balance.

-2. Transaction History:

-Maintain and display a history of all transactions.

-3. Account Types:
+2. Account Types:

 Introduce different account types (e.g., SavingsAccount, CheckingAccount) using inheritance.

-4. Fund Transfer:
+3. Fund Transfer:

 Allow transferring funds between different accounts.

-5.File I/O:
+4.File I/O:

 Save and load account details and transaction history to and from files.

-6. GUI:
+5. GUI:

 Create a graphical user interface for better user interaction.